Chapter 12 : Bloodflow

 "Out!
 Out!
 Everybody out!" she screeched, "This is a library not a meeting place to discuss current events!
 Out!"

 Everyone started filing past her, and I sighed, repacking my bag.
 I was the last in line.

 "Oh, Jane, come up to the front before you go.
 I've got the next few books you wanted all ready.
-What do you have left now dear?"
-Pince ushered me over to her desk.
+Now dear, was it just the one shelf you still needed to read, or the last two?
+I can't remember," Pince ushered me over to her desk.